SimonMoynihan33/Level-Lounge/README.md

 ### Additional Tools and Validators

-- **[Lucidchart](https://www.lucidchart.com/)**: A visual workspace that combines diagramming, data visualization, and collaboration to accelerate understanding and drive innovation.
-Used for creating flowcharts, wireframes, and other design diagrams to help plan and visualize the application structure.
+- **[Lucidchart](https://www.lucidchart.com/)**: Used for creating flowcharts, wireframes, and other design diagrams to help plan and visualize the application structure.
 - **[autopep8](https://pypi.org/project/autopep8/)**: A tool that automatically formats Python code to conform to the PEP 8 style guide.
 This helps maintain consistent and clean code throughout the project.
 - **[JSHint](https://jshint.com/)**: A JavaScript code quality tool that helps detect errors and potential problems in JavaScript code.
 It is used to ensure that the JavaScript code in the project adheres to best practices and standards.
-- **[W3C HTML Validator](https://validator.w3.org/)**: A service provided by the World Wide Web Consortium (W3C) that checks the markup validity of web documents in HTML, XHTML, SMIL, MathML, etc. It helps ensure the HTML code is compliant with web standards.
+- **[W3C HTML Validator](https://validator.w3.org/)**: A service provided by the World Wide Web Consortium (W3C) that checks the markup validity of web documents in HTML.
+It helps ensure the HTML code is compliant with web standards.
 - **[W3C CSS Validator](https://jigsaw.w3.org/css-validator/)**: A tool provided by the W3C to check Cascading Style Sheets (CSS) for errors and conformance to W3C standards.
 It ensures that the CSS is valid and optimized for web performance and compatibility.

 ---